Creating a Workflow

 Click on publish button on the top right to publish this workflow.
 Publishing a workflow makes it available in the channel that you specified during set-up.
 As soon as a workflow has been published, it will launch each time it’s triggered.
 Read more about publishing workflow here.

-Next read about you just created.
+Next read about Testing the Workflow you just created.